nsbgn/pandoc.mk/README.md

 [standard](https://en.wikipedia.org/wiki/Unix_philosophy) tools into a [make](https://www.gnu.org/software/make)-recipe for website generation.

-It creates an HTML document for every Markdown document it can `find` in the source directory, using `pandoc`.
-Upon running `make` a second time, any image or other resource referenced in the source file will also be generated.
+Using `pandoc`, it creates an HTML file for every Markdown document it can `find` in the source directory.
+Upon running `make` a second time, any resource referenced in the source file metadata will also be generated.
 With the appropriate configuration, the results can be uploaded by calling `make upload` (using `lftp` or `rsync`).